ferrance/dizave42/readme.md

 # todo

-- add a qwerty layer
 - signals in the law layer?
+- add irritating disco words like "interrogatory"